Phoenix and Peacock

 I was dying in flames and fire,

-Where Peacock found me dead.
+Where Peacock found my pain.

 He unearthed an egg from gray ashes,